Cogentx/course-react-gatsby/06-Layouts.md

 ### Layouts in Gatsby

-Gatsby special layout files can wrap your code
+Gatsby special layout files can wrap your code.

+MUST GO IN GATSBY ROOT DIRECTORY...
+NOT IN SRC !!!

 - gatsby-browser (only works in browser so may have to also put in gatsby-ssr)
-  - runs once page has been generated in the browser
+  - runs once page has been loaded in the browser
   - allows you to tap into gatsby apis
   - `wrapPageElement` (<https://www.gatsbyjs.com/docs/reference/config-files/gatsby-browser/#wrapPageElement>)
   - this is basically our own plugin